 - Queen Latifah was big, blond, and beautiful.
 She consumed every scene she was in, both in terms of her presence and her voice.
 She can rock, she can do gospel.
 When she cut loose, it was like Aretha Franklin in the “Blues Brothers.”

 - John Travolta as Edna Turnblad, Tracy’s mother, was the big surprise.
 He dressed in drag and a fat suit and many wondered if it would work.
 It did.
-He effected a Baltimore accent — where they make “on” a two syllable word — and it was delightful to see him dance with both daughter and husband.
+He affected a Baltimore accent — where they make “on” a two syllable word — and it was delightful to see him dance with both daughter and husband.

 You were waiting to see if he would make a “tip of the hat” to any of his iconic movies.
 Would it be “Saturday Night Fever,” “Urban Cowboy,” or “Grease?”
 No, it was “Pulp Fiction” where he dances with two fingers dragged across his face.
 Everyone in the audience caught it.

-Often throughout the movie one is reminded of other movie musicals.
-For example, the “dancing in the street” scene in Hairspray hearkens back to one of the scene in “The Blues Brothers” but it’s done better here.
+Often throughout the movie, one is reminded of other movie musicals.
+For example, the “dancing in the street” scene in Hairspray hearkens back to one of the scenes in “The Blues Brothers” but it’s done better here.
 One of the conflicts set up in this movie is between the “nice” white dancers who appear daily on the TV dance show, and the black dancers who are showcased only once a month on Motormouth Maybelle’s (Latifah) hosted “Negro Day”.
 The dancing by the blacks, led by Maybelle’s son (Elijah Kelley) is so vigorous that one is reminded of the virile Sharks street dance in “West Side Story”.
 The final dance-off scene at the end was like “Hand Jive” in Grease, but was so much better that it blew away the competition.
 The black “girl group” showed us what “Dreamgirls” should have been, but never achieved.

 This movie is based on the 1988 John Waters film, which was turned into a Broadway musical in 2002.
 Waters has a cameo as a flasher in the current film.
 Though set in Baltimore, it was actually filmed in Toronto.